ABED-ALWAHAB-ALKHANJI/mongo-utilities/README.md

 <!-- Introduction Section -->
 ## Introduction
-MongoHelper is a Python library that simplifies MongoDB operations by providing a convenient interface for common tasks.
+MongoUtilities is a Python library that simplifies MongoDB operations by providing a convenient interface for common tasks.

 <!-- Installation Section -->
 ## Installation